 Want an amazing side to serve with your favorite Chinese food?
-Our copycat Panda Express super greens is a light blend of broccoli, kale and cabbage that is cooked until it's crisp/tender and is tossed with a spicy butter sauce.
-It's garlic and ginger flavor will have you hooked with just one bite.
+Our copycat Panda Express super greens is a light blend of broccoli, kale, and cabbage that is cooked until it's tender crisp and is tossed with a spicy butter sauce.
+Its garlic and ginger flavor will have you hooked with just one bite.

 This healthy and delicious recipe comes together quickly and is perfect for meal prep.
 Plus, it uses pantry staple ingredients that are easy to find at most grocery stores.

 - Fat: Use butter, vegan butter, or avocado oil (paleo).